Skip to content

 For a holiday with a difference, take on part of the long-distance Borders Abbey Way and have a two centre half-term with something for everyone.

-For the kids: Jacksons at Jedburgh – This well-loved farm enterprise is running Halloween activities available on its Farm Day tickets for the month of October, with pumpkin carving and spooky slime on the last two weekends – a great option for families with younger children.
+For the kids: Jacksons at Jedburgh – This well-loved farm enterprise runs seasonal activities – think pumpkin carving at Halloween or lamb feeding for Easter – as well as offering Farm Day to explore and learn – a great option for families with younger children.

 For the adults: Famously Hawick – Discover luxurious goods at their sources when you visit five world-famous producers on the Famously Hawick tour.